 Catch Sunrise on Tunnel Mountain

 Tunnel Mountain is right in the heart of Banff.
 It’s beloved by locals for its accessibility, and you can hike it year-round.
-It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle, especially at sunrise.
+It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle, especially if you wake up early at get after it at sunrise.

 Stroll Down Banff Ave